alexkb0009/alexkb0009.github.io-older/about.md

 {:.mb-0.mt-3.text-500}
 ###### 2011 - 2016
 {:.mt-0.mb-1.text-400}
-- Oversight, design (partial), development, and maintenance of [viewpointkiosks.com](http://viewpointkiosks.com/) (see portfolio).
-- Designed, planned, developed, and extended functionality & UX of various web applications and sites, including ones based on or integrating with CMSs such as Drupal and Bolt.
+- Designed, planned, developed, and extended functionality & user experience of various web applications and sites, including ones based on or integrating with CMSs such as Drupal and Bolt.
-- Iterated on own and others' code for performance, maintainability, and reusability; documented code.
-- Contribution to design & development of company websites incl. aspects of [ics.com](http://ics.com/) and Qt DevDays 2014 & 2015 Roadshow @ [qtdeveloperdays.com](http://qtdeveloperdays.com/) (see portfolio).
 - Served in all roles (differing per project) of designing, prototyping, implementing, iterating, and testing user experiences & interfaces for web, mobile, tablet, and desktop applications, including those geared for Windows (with .NET/XAML) and those meant to be portable across platforms (with [Qt & QML framework](http://qt-project.org/)).
+- Contribution to design & development of company websites including [viewpointkiosks.com](http://viewpointkiosks.com/), aspects of [ics.com](http://ics.com/), and Qt DevDays 2014 & 2015 Roadshow @ [qtdeveloperdays.com](http://qtdeveloperdays.com/) (see portfolio).
 - In the course of work or on own time, effectively learned, applied, and/or presented front-end & back-end technologies to own and other teams including Canvas, WebGL (+ Three.JS and other frameworks), interactive SVGs, RESTful AJAX, RequestAnimationFrame, Redis, Bolt CMS, analytics tracking methods, etc.
 - Helped plan and implement agile iterative design-process-based workflows for effectively meeting project goals and requirements while avoiding common pitfalls such as changing project requirements.
 - Helped research and analyse different strategies, technologies, and software to advise managers, other developers, and designers in finding better options or solutions in context of available skills and resources.
 - Iterated through interface design, style, components, and graphic elements for embedded, mobile, and web applications.
+- Iterated on own and others' code for performance, maintainability, and reusability; documented code.

 #### [Joule Unlimited](https://en.wikipedia.org/wiki/Joule_Unlimited)
 {:.mb-0.mt-3.text-500}